 The mesmerising polar lights are perhaps better known as the Auroras (the aurora borealis – northern lights – and the aurora australis – southern lights).
 Occurring high in the atmosphere, this incredible light show occurs when electrically charged particles released from the sun enter the earth’s atmosphere and collide with gases in the air.
 The resulting bursts of light are a true wonder.

 Also Read: When and Where To See the Northern Lights

 9. Nacreous Clouds

 Nacreous Clouds, which are also known as polar stratospheric clouds, are usually spotted in the polar regions, high up in the atmosphere, where the air is cold and dry.
 The setting sun lies lower than the clouds, creating a colourful iridescent shine as they reflect sunbeams back.
-These clouds are also known as ‘mother of pearl clouds’ and are only seen at the twilight hours of dawn and dusk.
+These clouds are also known as the ‘mother of pearl clouds’ and are only seen at the twilight hours of dawn and dusk.
 But, despite their beauty, they actually harm the ozone layer.

 10. Volcanic Lightning, or “Dirty Thunderstorms”

-Dirty thunderstorms, also known as volcanic lightning, is a crazy phenomenon where volcanoes actually produce lightning.
+Dirty thunderstorms, also known as volcanic lightning, are a crazy phenomenon where volcanoes actually produce lightning.
 It occurs when lightning is produced in a volcanic plume during an eruption.
-The ash picks up extra friction, creating static electricity that creates the spectacular lightning.
+The ash picks up extra friction, creating static electricity that creates spectacular lightning.